bengilbertcodes/mildew-detection-in-cherry-leaves/README.md

 - 3 - The client is interested in obtaining a prediction report for newly examined leaves.

 ## Epics and User Stories
+The project has been divided into five main Epics each consisting of several User Stories; illustrated below including criteria for completion.
 ### **Epic 1**: Information Gathering and Data Collection
-1. **User Story 1**: As a Data Collector, I can gather data from multiple external sources to ensure a comprehensive dataset for analysis.
+1. **User Story 1**: As a Data Collector, I can gather data from external sources to ensure a comprehensive dataset for analysis.
+   * Download the cherry_leaves data set from Kaggle and add to repository.
-2. **User Story 2**: As a Data Analyst, I can clean and preprocess the raw data so that it is ready for visualization and modeling.
+2. **User Story 2**: As a Data Analyst/Engineer, I can clean and preprocess the raw data so that it is ready for visualization and modeling.
-3. **User Story 3**: As a Data Engineer, I can automate data extraction pipelines to minimize manual intervention in data collection.
+    * Remove any non-images.
+    * Sort data into Train, Validation and Test sets.

 ### **Epic 2**: Data Visualization, Cleaning, and Preparation
 1. **User Story 1**: As a Data Analyst, I can create visual representations of the dataset to identify trends, outliers, and patterns.
+     * Compute and display figures for average size of images in the dataset.
 2. **User Story 2**: As a Data Scientist, I can normalize and transform the data to ensure compatibility with various machine learning models.
+    * Compute and display figures showing 'mean' and 'standard deviation' of images in the dataset.
+    * Create an image montage of healthy ad unhealthy leaves from the dataset.
 3. **User Story 3**: As a Business Analyst, I can interpret the visualized data to generate insights and recommendations for decision-making.
-4. **User Story 4**: As a client I can obtain a fully interactive dashboard so I can view and review the necessary data.
+    * Based on image analysis, make case for ML Model.
-5. **User Story 5**: As a client I can view images that display the differences between an average healthy and infected cherry leaf so I can better understand the differences in displayed symptoms.
+4. **User Story 4**: As a client I can view images that display the differences between an average healthy and infected cherry leaf so I can better understand the differences in displayed symptoms.
+    * Within the dashboard, figures of average image size, 'mean' and 'standard deviation' are viewable.
-6. **User Story 6**: As a client I can view a montage of cherry leaves that are either healthy or unhealthy so that I can better understand the differences in displayed symptoms.
+5. **User Story 5**: As a client I can view a montage of cherry leaves that are either healthy or unhealthy so that I can better understand the differences in displayed symptoms.
+    * Within the dashboard, a montage of either healthy or unhealthy leaves can be viewed.

 ### **Epic 3**: Model Training, Validation, and Optimization
-1. **User Story 1**: As a Data Scientist, I can train machine learning models on prepared data to predict key metrics.
+1. **User Story 1**: As a Data Scientist, I can train machine learning models on the dataset to predict key metrics.
+    * ML Model built and trained on the cherry_leaves dataset
+    * The training scriptlogs key metrics (training accuracy, loss and time taken)
 2. **User Story 2**: As a Data Scientist, I can validate the performance of trained models to ensure accuracy and generalizability.
+    * The model's perormance is validated using the validation dataset.
+    * The model demonstartes generalisability by acheiving at least 97% performance on unseen data.
+    * A confusion matrix is provided to help assess model performance.
 3. **User Story 3**: As a Data Engineer, I can optimize the model's hyperparameters to improve performance and reduce overfitting.
+    * Selected hyperparameters are adjusted to improve models performance.
+    * Over/Under fitting is controlled.
 4. **User Story 4**: As a client I want a ML Model that will predict, with an accuracy of at least 97%, whether a cherry leaf is healthy or displaying symptoms of powdery mildew.
+    * The final ML Model acheives over 97% accuracy on the test dataset.
+    * The data set is balanced.

 ### **Epic 4**: Dashboard Planning, Designing, and Development
 1. **User Story 1**: As a UX Designer, I can design a user-friendly dashboard layout to present data in an easily accessible format.
+    * Dashboard layout succesfully implemented.
 2. **User Story 2**: As a Developer, I can integrate data sources into the dashboard to ensure real-time updates.
+    * File Uploader widget functioning.
-3. **User Story 3**: As a Product Manager, I can define key performance indicators (KPIs) to be displayed on the dashboard to meet business objectives.
+3. **User Story 3**: As a client I can obtain a fully interactive dashboard so I can view and review the necessary data.
+    * Dashboard layout successfully implemented.
+    * All data and results clearly visable to user.
 4. **User Story 4**: As a client I can view and download a report so that I can obtain results of an ML prediction.
+    * Report is downloadable from the Streamlit dashboard.

 ### **Epic 5**: Dashboard Deployment and Release
 1. **User Story 1**: As a DevOps Engineer, I can deploy the dashboard on a secure cloud platform to ensure scalability and availability.
+    * Streamlit Dashboard app successfully deployed to Heroku
 2. **User Story 2**: As a QA Engineer, I can test the dashboard’s functionality to ensure it works correctly before releasing it to stakeholders.
+    ** All functions of the streamlit dashboard work as expected.
 3. **User Story 3**: As a Project Manager, I can release the dashboard to end-users with proper documentation and training to facilitate its use.
+    * Once product deployed to Heroku it can be supplied to the client.
+    * Documentation is created - readme.md

 ## Hypothesis and Validation